-This article aims to propose a framework for measuring the degree of public health-sensitivity of patent legislation reformed after the World Trade Organization's TRIPS (Trade-Related Aspects of Intellectual Property Rights) Agreement entered into force.
-The methodology for establishing and testing the proposed framework involved three main steps:(1) a literature review on TRIPS flexibilities related to the protection of public health and provisions considered "TRIPS-plus"; (2) content validation through consensus techniques (an adaptation of Delphi method); and (3) an analysis of patent legislation from 19 Latin American and Caribbean countries.
+This article aims to propose a framework for measuring the degree of public health-sensitivity of patent legislation reformed after the WTO TRIPS Agreement entered into force.
+The methodology for establishing and testing the proposed framework involved three main steps:(1) a literature review on TRIPS flexibilities related to the protection of public health and provisions considered "TRIPSplus"; (2) content validation through consensus techniques (an adaptation of Delphi method); and (3) an analysis of patent legislation from 19 Latin American and Caribbean countries.